 Earth’s biodiversity is under threat

-Sadly, Earth’s biodiversity is under threat due to the overwhelming impact of humans.
-The destruction of natural habitats, introduction of foreign species, pollution, human-induced climate change and over-exploitation of natural resources is causing large-scale biodiversity loss.
+Earth’s biodiversity is under threat due to the overwhelming impact of humans.
+Habitat destruction, introduction of foreign and invasive species, pollution, human-induced climate change and over-exploitation of natural resources is causing large-scale biodiversity loss.

 Biodiversity in Australia

-From rocky red outcrops, luscious forests and magnificent coasts, Australia is home to some of the world’s largest and most unique examples of biodiversity.
+From rocky red outcrops, to luscious green forests and magnificent coasts, Australia is home to some of the world’s largest and most unique examples of biodiversity.
 In fact, this country is so biodiverse that around 150,000 species have been identified and this is thought to be only about 25% of the total number present.